hijacksecurity/HHC2023/docs/bonus.md

 ![Map](./img/misc/map.jpg)

 The Selenium browser automation code will do the trick - make sure to include your credentials in the .env file.
 XPATH's can be copied from within the browser in Inspect Element.
+Just want to acknowledge that this script is just quick & dirty Python to get the job done, it can probably be improved. 😜

 ```python linenums="1" title="fishing.py"
 from selenium import webdriver